 The above analysis clearly indicates that the 1983 NHP did not reflect the ground realities adequately.
 The tasks enunciated in the policy were not sufficient to meet the demands of the masses, especially those residing in rural areas.
-"Universal, comprehensive, primary health care services", the 1983 NHP goal, is far from being achieved.
 The present paradigm of health care development has in fact raised inequities, and in the current scenario of structural adjustment the present strategy is only making things worse.
-The current policy of selective health care, and a selected target population has got even more focused since the 1993 World Development Report: Investing in Health.
-In this report the World Bank has not only argued in favour of selective primary health care but has also introduced the concept of DALYs (Disability Adjusted Life Year's) and recommends that investments should be made in directions where the resources can maximise gains in DALYs.
-That is, committing increasing resources in favour of health priorities where gains in terms of efficiency override the severity of the health care problems, questions of equity and social justice.
+The current policy of selective health care and a selected target population has got even more focused since the 1993 World Development Report: Investing in Health.

+In this report the World Bank has not only argued in favour of selective primary health care but has also introduced the concept of DALY's (Disability Adjusted Life Year's) and recommends that investments should be made in directions where the resources can maximise gains in DALY s.
+That is, committing increasing resources in favour of health priorities where gains in terms of efficiency override the severity of the health care problems and questions of equity and social justice.
 So powerful has been the World Bank's influence, that the WHO too has taken an about turn on its Alma Ata Declaration.
-WHO in its "Health For All in the 21st Century" agenda too is talking about selective health care, by supporting selected disease control programs and pushing under the carpet commitments to equity and social justice.
+WHO in its "Health for All in the 21't Century" agenda too is talking about selective health care, by supporting selected disease control programs and pushing under the carpet commitments to equity and social justice.
 India's health policy too has been moving increasingly in the direction of selective health care - from a commitment of comprehensive health care on the eve of Independence, and its reiteration in the 1983 health policy, to a narrowing down of concern only for family planning, immunisation and control of selected diseases.
 Hence, one has to view with seriousness the continuance of the current paradigm and make policy changes which would make primary health care as per the needs of the population a reality and accessible to all without any social, geographical and financial inequities.